kaspernissen/docs.humio.com/content/operation/installation/authentication.md

 * [__By-Proxy__](#by-proxy)
    Humio can use the username provided by the proxy in a HTTP header.
 * [__OAuth Identity Providers__](#oauth)
-   Authentication is done by external OAuth identity providers, e.g. Google and Github.
+   Authentication is done by external OAuth identity providers, e.g. Google, Github and Atlassian/Bitbucket.
 * [__Auth0 Integration__](#auth0)
   Auth0 [Auth0](https://auth0.com/) is a cloud service making it possible to login with Google, GitHub and other providers using [OAuth](https://en.wikipedia.org/wiki/OAuth).
 You can also create your own database of users in Auth0.